Skip to content

 Life sovereignty editorial illustration for The Unhacked

-You work 60 hours a week and 80% of it evaporates into rent and taxes before you can save a thing.
+You work 60 hours a week and watch most of it evaporate into rent and taxes before you can save a thing.
 You’re exhausted by the city, but you can’t afford to leave it — and you’ve never once stopped to ask why the place you earn and the place you spend have to be the same place.
 That single unexamined assumption is the most expensive thing you own.

 The short version (Quick Answer): Geo-Arbitrage 2.0 is earning Western wages remotely while living in a lower-cost region — instantly multiplying your purchasing power without cutting your income.
-A $5,000/month income that buys bare survival in San Francisco buys a comfortable, even luxurious life in Medellin, Lisbon, or Bali.
-You decouple where you earn from where you spend, keep the income, and free 60–70% of it.
-It’s the single most effective escape from the cost-of-living trap.
+A $5,000/month income that buys bare survival in San Francisco buys a comfortable life in Medellin, Lisbon, or Bali.
+You decouple where you earn from where you spend, keep the income, and cut your cost base.
+For the San Francisco → Medellin pair specifically, city-comparison indices put the gap at roughly 60–70% including rent (Numbeo and Expatistan, both accessed August 2026).
+Other pairs — London to Lisbon, say — are far narrower.
+It’s still the single most effective escape from the cost-of-living trap.

 Affiliate Disclosure: This article may contain affiliate links.
 If you click a link and make a qualifying purchase, we may earn a commission at no extra cost to you.
 Our editorial judgments are independent of affiliate relationships.
 Full disclosure →